Estadio Pedro Bidegain

-This stadium is the successor of San Lorenzo's old ground, the historic Viejo Gasómetro in nearby Boedo, that had been inaugurated in 1916 and then expropriated by the military government in 1979.
+Nuevo Gasómetro ([nweβo gaˈsometɾo]; lit.
+'New Gasometer', named after the club's former venue, El Gasómetro), officially known as Pedro Bidegain Stadium (Estadio Pedro Bidegain, [estaðjo ˈpeðɾo βiðeˈɣajn]; named after the club's former president Pedro Bidegain) is an association football stadium in Buenos Aires, Argentina.
+Located in the southern part of the Flores district, it is the home of San Lorenzo.

 History

 After playing their home games in other stadiums, the Nuevo Gasómetro was inaugurated in a friendly match v Chilean club Universidad Católica.
 The first official match held in the stadium was San Lorenzo 1 v Belgrano (C) 0.

 The stadium was named after Pedro Bidegain, president of the club between 1929 and 1930.
 The stadium has the bigger field of Argentina, measuring 110 x 70 meters.

 Since its inauguration, the stadium has been refurbished several times, starting in 1997 with the construction of new grandstands on its sides.
 In 2014, the lighting was completely renovated.

 Sporting events

 The Pedro Bidegain stadium has not been a current venue for matches of national football teams, with only three games hosted there.
 National sides to have played at Pedro Bidegain were Bolivia, Colombia, Senegal, and Jordan.